Browse By Name

 If the value of the size property is greater than one, the appearance of the selection list is a list box.

-In a non-empty drop-down list always exactly one selected element exists.
 In a single-selection list box the count of the selected items can be 0 (if the list box has no selected element by default) or 1.

 In a multiple-selection list box the count of the selected items may range from 0 to the number of the items.
-If there is no element selected by default in a drop-down list, the first option will be selected.

-If only one selected element is allowed in the selection list, the selectedIndex property contains the index of the selected item in the options collection of the tag.
-If multiple selection is allowed, you can get the selected elements by iterating through the options collection of the tag and check the value of the selected property of every option tag.
+- If only one selected element is allowed in the selection list, the selectedIndex property contains the index of the selected item in the options collection of the tag.
+If you need the value of the selected option in a single-selection list, you can use the value property of the select element.

-See the third example for details.
+See Example 3 for details.

-If there is no selected element, the value of the selectedIndex property is -1.
+- If there is no selected element, the value of the selectedIndex property is -1.

 Syntax: